 Henna is the powder of the dried leaves of the plant Lawsonia Inermis, a small bush around 1 metre tall (though it can grow up to 2.5 to 3 metres).
 The flowers of this plant are used in the preparation of cosmetics.
 The Henna plant grows in the regions of Middle East and North Africa, but Indian Henna is known as the best colouring Henna in the world.

-Pure, natural henna powder is always green; the brighter, the better.
+Pure, natural henna powder is always green.

 Pure, natural henna powder leaves an orange stain.
 Typically, when you first take the paste off, the colour is orange.
 It takes a full 48 hours for the colour to turn into the darkest, possible stain, the colour of which depends on your natural hair colour.